 3. Product Clarity

-A big part of feeling in control of the planning process for brides is understanding exactly what they’re getting for their investment.
+A big part of feeling in control of the planning process for couples is understanding exactly what they’re getting for their investment.

 4. Personalised Communication

-Receiving a standard response that doesn’t address the details or questions they sent through can be a frustrating experience for brides.
+Receiving a standard response that doesn’t address the details or questions they sent through can be a frustrating experience for couples.

 5. After Sales Service

-Even the most relaxed bride doesn’t want to feel like they need to chase up their suppliers for details and deadlines.
+Even the most relaxed couples don’t want to feel like they need to chase up their suppliers for details and deadlines.